Parliamentary leader (Canada)

-In Canada, a parliamentary leader typically refers to a member of Parliament that acts as the party leader when the actual leader of the party does not sit in the House of Commons.
-Parliamentary leaders are typically appointed in the event that the party leader loses their seat in an election but does not resign as party leader, or when a party elects a new leader that has not yet been elected to a seat in the House of Commons.
+In Canada, a parliamentary leader typically refers to a member of Parliament who acts as the party leader when the actual leader of the party does not sit in the House of Commons.
+Parliamentary leaders are typically appointed in the event that the party leader loses their seat in an election but does not resign as party leader or when a party elects a new leader that has not yet been elected to a seat in the House of Commons.
 It is common for a party's deputy leader or house leader to take on this role.
 In instances where the leader of the party with Official Opposition status does not sit in the House, the parliamentary leader will automatically assume the position of leader of the Opposition.

 History

 The first notable instance of a parliamentary leader being appointed occurred in 1958, when Co-operative Commonwealth Federation (CCF) leader M. J. Coldwell lost his seat in the 1958 Canadian federal election.
 Despite facing some pressure to do so, Coldwell did not immediately resign as leader of the party, and appointed CCF MP Hazen Argue to act as the CCF party leader in the 24th Canadian Parliament.
 Argue served in this role until 1960, when he was eventually selected by the CCF caucus to become the actual party leader following a leadership succession crisis.

 From 2011 to 2019, the leadership of the Bloc Québécois was very unstable as the party went through 7 leaders in 9 years, with many party leaders and interim leaders not holding a seat in the House of Commons for parts of their tenure as leader.
 As a result, the party routinely nominated a parliamentary leader, often assigning the role to the party's House Leader.

 The Liberal Party often avoided appointing a parliamentary leader as each time the Liberal leader did not hold a seat in the House, the Liberals were also in government, and were able to use their governmental privileges to quickly return their leader to Parliament if necessary.
 William Lyon Mackenzie King lost his seat twice in general elections while serving as prime minister, and used his executive position to quickly schedule a by-election to re-enter Parliament before or very soon after the first parliamentary session began.
 When Mark Carney was elected as the Liberal leader and prime minister in 2025, he did not hold a seat, but requested an early dissolution of parliament, which prevented any absence in parliament as he would go on to win a seat in the subsequent general election.
 However, when John Turner was elected as the Liberal leader and prime minister in 1984, he did not immediately dissolve parliament, and famously attended parliamentary sittings by observing the proceedings from a viewing gallery.
 Turner appointed Jean Chrétien (who did have a seat in the House of Commons) as his deputy prime minister, essentially making Chrétien the Liberal parliamentary leader.